DeFi Tax: German Guide

 Like above, the tax you’ll pay on crypto yield farming in Germany all depends on how your specific protocol works and how long you’ve held your asset for.
 Broadly speaking, there are a few different tax implications here:

-In Germany, whether you’re spending crypto on goods and services, on interest fees or even gas fees - they all have different tax implications.
+In Germany, whether you’re spending crypto on goods and services, interest fees, or even gas fees - they all have different tax implications.
 As ever, it depends on how long you’ve held the asset as to whether your transaction will be subject to tax.

 If you’ve held your crypto for less than a year, you’ll need to pay Income Tax on any profits you make from disposing of your asset.
 This means you need to take your original purchase price (plus any fees) and subtract it from the fair market value of your crypto on the day you spent it.